Biodesign Innovation Fellowship

 How does the fellowship differ from a traditional master's (or other advanced degree) program?

-The Biodesign Innovation Fellowship differs from traditional advanced degree program in many ways.
+The Innovation Fellowship differs from traditional advanced degree programs in many ways.
 First, the training you receive is highly experiential -- you'll learn primarily by working on your project and interacting with expert mentors rather than sitting in a classroom.
 Second, the fellowship provides you with an end-to-end view of the early stages of the innovation process.
 From clinical immersion and needs finding through invention and implementation planning, you'll gain hands-on practice navigating critical risks and opportunities across a broad range of activities.
 Third, the fellowship is interdisciplinary and team based.
 You'll learn a tremendous amount from interacting with your peers and honing your teamwork skills.
 Finally, the skills and connections you build are practical, targeted, and immediately applicable to a career in health technology innovation.
 At the end of the program, the fellows earn a certificate in Biodesign rather than a traditional diploma or degree.

-How many Biodesign Innovation Fellowships are available?
+How many Innovation Fellowships are available?

 Twelve.
-Each year, we fill three multidisciplinary teams that include individuals with clinical, engineering, computer science, design, and/or business backgrounds.
+Each year, we fill three multidisciplinary teams that include individuals with clinical, engineering, computer science, scientific, design, and/or business backgrounds.
 Each team includes four fellows.

 How many applications do you typically receive, and how many people do you interview?